Arsalan-Qureshi/java_ocp_se_11/README.md

 https://www.amazon.com/Oracle-Certified-Professional-Developer-Complete/dp/1119619130

-The code was written for the purpose of revision and practise.
+This code was written for the purpose of revision and practise.
+I've also attached the handwritten notes that were based on the book concepts.
+Each paper is numbered according to the corresponding chapter.